History of the Communist Party USA: 1928–1935: Third Period

 By 1930, the party adopted the slogan of "the united front from below."
 The Communist Party devoted much of its energy in the Great Depression to organizing the unemployed, attempting to found "red" unions, championing the rights of African Americans, and fighting evictions of farmers and the working poor.
 At the same time, the party attempted to weave its sectarian revolutionary politics into its day-to-day defense of workers, usually with only limited success.
 They recruited more disaffected members of the Socialist Party and an organization of African American socialists called the African Blood Brotherhood (ABB), some of whose members, particularly Harry Haywood, would later play important roles in Communist work among blacks.

-In 1928 Communist Party USA changed its constitution and called for the right of self-determination of African Americans in the southern United States.
+In 1928, the Communist Party USA changed its constitution and called for the right of self-determination of African Americans in the southern United States.
 Communist Party USA would go on to help build the Alabama Sharecroppers Union and class consciousness in the "Black Belt' of the American South in the 1930s.
 Self-determination was never a realistic goal in the context of the American South, and one prominent black communist even admitted as such in 1935.
 In 1931, the party began to organize the Alabama Sharecroppers Union in Tallapoosa County, Alabama.
 However, early efforts in Camp Hill, Alabama were plagued with poor organization and brushes with local authorities resulting in arrests and tension.
 The party saw the creation of the sharecroppers union as key in the fight for self-determination and eventually reorganized in an effort to keep the movement alive.
 The area was divided into smaller locals and built outwards into four different counties.
 The union was organized around seven basic demands that were largely economic and centered around the economic rights of sharecroppers.
 In 1935, when the Alabama Sharecroppers Union had 12,000 members, they called a strike in 7 counties across Alabama, demanding an increase in wages from roughly 35 cents to a dollar.
 The strike succeeded outright on 35 plantations, and wages were raised to 75 cents on other plantations.
 CPUSA's campaign in Alabama helped lay the groundwork for the civil rights movement.
 When CPUSA called for the right of self-determination and recognized distinctions in the African American struggle, they created a new political ally in the working class and had the means to become an interracial party that could stand clearly against segregation and racial injustice.
 CPUSA's actions in the South represented a change in their actions and goals that would become solidified in their 1938 constitution as they moved towards more local goals.'